 Grading & Assessments

 What does achievement look like?
 How do you measure it?
 At Salt Lake Arts Academy, we believe in holistic assessment.
-Middle School is a time in students’ lives when they are sharpening a maturing mind and self-awareness while developing multiple pathways toward success.
+Middle School is a time in students’ lives when they are sharpening a maturing mind and growing their self-awareness while developing multiple pathways toward success.
 Achievement is so much more than a score on a test.
 To prepare our students to become reflective students, we look at achievement in three lenses:

 - Proficiency in Core Standards -- the skills and concepts that are foundational steps to mastery